Thalamus

 | Microphone | Sound level detection |

-| Webcam | Motion detection score |
+| Webcam | Motion detection |

 Perception triggers require the Thalamus node on the character's canvas.
 They appear greyed out in the palette until Thalamus is added.